JZDesign/JacobZivanDesign/JZD_Publish/Content/technology/responding-to-accessible-font-sizes-swiftui.md

 ---
 date: 2021-01-03 05:10
-description: A Tutorial for Handling Accessibility in SwiftUI using a ViewBuilder, PreferredFont, and ContentSizeCategory.isAccessibilityCategory
+description: A Tutorial for Handling Accessibility in SwiftUI using a ViewBuilder, PreferredFont, and DynamicTypeSize.isAccessibilitySize.
+Updated for Swift 5.5!
 tags: Accessibility, iOS, SwiftUI, Technology, Tutorial, UI/UX
 ---